-5 This paragraph is heavily based on a lecture by George Marsden: "True Virtue and the Context of Creation."
+5 This paragraph is heavily based on a lecture by George Marsden: "True Virtue and the Context of Creation".

-Gospel Christianity What is wrong with us?
+Unit 3 - What is wrong with us?

-Most agree something is wrong with the human race and society, that things are not as they ought to be.
-The Bible's explanation for what's wrong with the world is sin.
+Most agree something is wrong with the human race and society--that things are not as they ought to be.
+The Bible's explanation for 'what's wrong with the world' is sin.

-KEY CONCEPT - SIN

-The most common-sense definition of sin is disobedience to God.
+KEY CONCEPT - SIN Read and mark "?" -question to raise "!"- insight or helpful to you The most common-sense definition of 'sin' is 'disobedience to God.'
 But the Biblical view shows this has several dimensions.
 Here are three basic words for sin in the OT:

-- 1. Avah often translated "iniquity" (Ps 51:2a) means to be twisted out of shape. - Just as when a bone is dislocated from its socket it causes great pain and damage, so a heart not centered on God is filled with deeply distorted beliefs (self-views, God-views, world-views), and drives (inordinate, enslaving and misplaced desires.) - "At one time we too were foolish, disobedient, deceived, and enslaved by all kinds of passions and pleasures... hated and hating."
-(Titus 3:3) - 2.
-Chatha often translated "sin" (Ps 51:2b) means to miss the mark or target. - Sin is the failure to live as God wants in peaceful harmony with him, others, and the world.
-Thus "omissions" (against God's call to love and contentment) are as wrong as "commissions" (against God's prohibition of lying, stealing, etc.) - "All have sinned and fallen short of the glory of God."
-(Rom 3:23) - This is the mark is that is missed.
-We fail to live for God's glory and instead live for our own. - 3.
-Pasha often translated "transgression" (Ps 51:1) means to willfully rebel against someone to whom you owe allegiance.
-(See Isa 1:2) - Despite being self-deceived and enslaved (cf. "avah") we are still responsible for our actions. - Our disobedience to God is a deliberate substitution of our will for his.
+- Avah (often translated "iniquity"-cf. Ps 51:2a) means to be twisted out of shape.
+Just as when a bone is dislocated from its socket it causes great pain and damage, so a heart not centered on God is filled with deeply distorted beliefs (self-views, God-views, world-views), and drives (inordinate, enslaving, and misplaced desires.)
+At one time we too were foolish, disobedient, deceived, and enslaved by all kinds of passions and pleasures...hated and hating...(Titus 3:3). - Chatha (often translated "sin"-cf. Ps 51:2b) means to miss the mark or target.
+Sin is the failure to live as God wants--in peaceful harmony with him, others, and the world.
+Thus 'omissions' (against God's call to love and contentment) are as wrong as 'commissions' (against God's prohibition of lying, stealing, etc.)

+All have sinned and fallen short of the glory of God (Rom 3:23.)
+This is the 'mark' is that is missed.
+We fail to live for God's glory and instead live for our own.

+• Pasha (often translated "transgression"-cf. Ps 51:1) means to willfully rebel against someone to whom you owe allegiance (see Is 1:2.)
+Despite being self-deceived and enslaved (cf. 'avah') we are still responsible for actions.
+Our disobedience to God is a deliberate substitution of our will for his.

-• "For though they knew God, they neither glorified him as God nor gave thanks... they exchanged the glory of the immortal God and worshipped and served created things rather than the Creator."
-(Rom 1:21a, 23a, 25b)
+For though they knew God, they neither glorified him as God nor gave thanks...they exchanged the glory of the immortal God and worshipped and served created things rather than the Creator...(Rom 1:21a, 23a, 25b)

-- We sin when we refuse to live for God's glory and instead seek our own glory (importance, significance) in other things. - Sin is the misery of making anything in your life more important to your hope, identity, meaning, or joy than God.
+Sum: We sin when we refuse to live for God's glory and instead seek our own glory (importance, significance) in other things.
+Sin is the misery of making anything in your life more important to your hope, identity, meaning, or joy than God.

-What is... sin's essence?
-Playing God... acting as if you, and your pleasure, were the end to which all things, God included, must be made to function as a means.
+What is...sin's essence?
+Playing God...acting as if you, and your pleasure, were the end to which all things, God included, must be made to function as a means.- J.I.
+Packer1

-Faith is: that the self... is grounded... in God.
-Sin is faith's opposite...
-Sin is... wanting to be one's own self, instead of a self whose specifications and identity are the outcome of one's relationship to God.

-- Soren Kierkegaard, The Sickness Unto Death 2
+Faith is: that the self...is grounded...in God.
+Sin is faith's opposite...Sin is...wanting to be one's own self, instead of a self whose specifications and identity are the outcome of one's relationship to God. -- from Soren Kierkegaard The Sickness Unto Death2

 Neither the language of medicine nor of law is adequate substitute for the language of [sin.]
-Contrary to the medical model, we are not entirely at the mercy of our maladies ...the choice is to enter into the process of repentance...
-Contrary to the legal model... the essence of sin is not the violation of laws but... a wrecked relationship with God, one another, and the whole created order.
+Contrary to the medical model, we are not entirely at the mercy of our maladies ...the choice is to enter into the process of repentance...Contrary to the legal model... the essence of sin is not the violation of laws but...a wrecked relationship with God, one another, and the whole created order.
 "All sins are attempts to fill voids," wrote Simone Weil.
-Because we cannot stand the God-shaped hole inside of us, we try stuffing it full of all sorts of things, but... only God may fill (it).
+Because we cannot stand the God-shaped hole inside of us, we try stuffing it full of all sorts of things, but...only God may fill [it.]-- Barbara Brown Taylor3